ibm-cloud-docs/EventStreams/quick_setup_guide.md

     ```
     {: codeblock}

-## Step 4: Create an IAM service credential by using the CLI and the REST producer API
+## Step 4: Create a service credential by using the CLI and the REST producer API
 {: #create_credential_api}
 {: api}

 To connect to your {{site.data.keyword.messagehub}} instance, the supported authentication mechanism is using a bearer token.
-To obtain your token by using the IBM Cloud CLI, first log in to IBM Cloud and then run the following command:
+To obtain your token by using the {{site.data.keyword.Bluemix_notm}} CLI, first log in to {{site.data.keyword.Bluemix_notm}} and then run the following command:

 ```sh
 ibmcloud iam oauth-tokens